Committee of Management

-Brendan is a resident of Castlemaine and a member of the McKenzies Hill Action and Landcare Group.
-He is an environmental lawyer by profession.
-Brendan works for the Environment Defenders Office, a not for profit community legal centre specialising in environmental law and in that role advises a range of landcare, community groups and conservation NGOs on environmental legal issues.
-He also lectures in environmental law and water law at Latrobe University and Melbourne University.
-Brendan is particularly interested in biodiversity conservation and especially the role of the community in ecological protection and restoration at the landscape scale.
+Brendan is a Castlemaine resident and a member of the McKenzies Hill Action and Landcare Group.
+He is an environmental lawyer and was a founding member of Environmental Justice Australia, a not-for-profit community legal centre specialising in environmental law.
+He has advised a range of Landcare, community groups and conservation organisations on environmental legal issues.
+He now lectures in environmental law and water law at Latrobe University and the University of Melbourne.
+Brendan has a strong interest in biodiversity conservation and the role of the community in ecological protection and restoration at the landscape scale.

 Marie Jones: Secretary

 Marie lives near Expedition Pass Reservoir and became an inaugural member of Golden Point Landcare when she and partner John had a ‘tree change’ and moved into the area in 1994.
 Her involvement in the box-ironbark forest and natural resource management extended when she spent eight years on the Natural Resource Management Committee with the North Central Catchment Management Authority (CMA).
 Marie was a founding member of Connecting Country and the Friends of the Box-Ironbark Forest, and part of their management committees since their inception.
 Her passion is connecting the community with the surrounding natural environment and encouraging the regeneration of our native bushland.
 It might just be working, as right next to the walking track along a very altered Forest Creek landscape a Blue Caladenia orchid appeared!

 Max Kay: Treasurer